mcnakhaee/old_mcnakhaee.com/content/post/2020-01-05-euads-summer-school-explanations-in-philosophy-and-psychology/index.md

 But what makes the good explanation for the developer is not necessarily good for other users of the system.

 The developer has a deeper understanding of the  system.
 However, his/her understanding, perspective, or goals may be different from the end-user.
 When producing explanations we need to carefully assess the complexity of the explanation and the knowledge and beliefs of the audience.
+Fred does not know anything about how neural networks work.

 ![](1.png)

 ### What is an explanation?